-Food Preservation Drying Foods at Home
+FILL YOUR PANTRY Drying Foods at Home

-Drying or dehydrating food involves removing its water content to a point where the food is preserved longer than if left fresh.
+Drying or dehydrating food involves removing its water content to a point where the food is preserved for a longer time than if left fresh.

 The lack of water prevents microorganisms, such as mold, from decomposing the food.
-Foods also contain enzymes, which are naturally occurring proteins involved in the plant's growth, which slow down when food is dried and help lengthen the food's shelf life.
+Foods also contain enzymes, which are naturally occurring proteins involved in the growth of the plant, that slow down when a food is dried and help lengthen the food's shelf life.